 In the world of photo shoots, your theme serves as the vision of the shoot.

 If your theme is a holiday theme, then you may want to incorporate specific holiday colors and props in your shoot.
 Many hair companies have photoshoots around holidays such as Halloween, Christmas, and Valentine’s Day and base their themes off those holidays.

 Utilizing props during your photoshoot is a great way to set the tone for your shoot.
 At our recent hair shoot, we used everything from balloons to confetti to make our photoshoot fun and reinforce our theme.
 You can buy these items at your local arts and crafts store.

 You can find props at the dollar store, thrift store, or even utilize props from your own home.
 Items such as plants, cotton candy, and glitter can all be used to add some extra fun to your shoot.

 Also, don’t be afraid to ask your team to let you borrow any props they may have.
 People are usually left with props after birthday parties, events and more.

 Create A Moodboard

 Mood boards help you to keep the mood and aesthetic of your shoot in sync.
-It is usually composed of mainly images and some text to help guide the visuals of the shoot.
-Moodboards can go over everything from styling, model’s photos, makeup and more.
+It is usually composed of main images and some text to help guide the visuals of the shoot.
+Moodboards can go over everything from styling, model’s photos, makeup, and more.
 You don’t need to be a professional graphic designer to make one.